Passwords are everywhere, and yet we all forget one from time to time. The best password managers make forgetting your password a thing of the past.

 Whichever password manager on our list your choose, you can be assured of top-notch security, extensive device compatibility and user-friendly features, as well as great value.

-The best password manager
+The best password manager in 2021

 LastPass offers excellent features in its free version, including a password generator, unlimited passwords across an unlimited number of devices, and secure storage.
 If you do need to upgrade to the Premium version, it'll cost you a reasonable $3/months and provides 1GB of online file storage, dark web monitoring, access to premium tech support, and physical two-factor-authentication keys.
 This is particularly important as it adds a separate layer of protection via a fingerprint scan on your smart device, or an app-generated code, so your data is even less likely to be breached by a phishing attempt.